- Leadership qualities are viewed differently by different generations.

 Ask a roomful of people what the top qualities of leadership are and prepare yourself for a variety of answers.
 Leaders sometimes are expected to be all things to all people.

-Employees and executives agree that integrity and fairness are the most important qualities in a corporate leader, finds a new study from Robert Half Management Resources.
+A 2016 study by Robert Half Management Resources found that employees and executives agreed that integrity and fairness are the most important qualities in a corporate leader

-"Leaders who act with integrity and treat people well help maximize the contributions of their employees and build goodwill for their organization," Tim Hird, executive director of Robert Half Management Resources, said in a statement.
+"Leaders who act with integrity and treat people well help maximize the contributions of their employees and build goodwill for their organization," said Tim Hird, executive vice president of Robert Half Management Resources, in a statement.
 "As important as these attributes are for managing a team, they also drive business by attracting investors, customers and potential staff members."

-Employees said competiveness was the quality they valued least, with executives saying decisiveness was the trait they placed the least amount of emphasis on.
-[See Related Story: What Is Thought Leadership, and Why Does It Matter?]
+Employees said competitiveness was the quality they valued least, with executives saying decisiveness was the trait they placed the least amount of emphasis on.

-The study did reveal that age plays a role in what attributes employees and executives deem most important.
-The research found that 72 percent of workers over the age of 55 ranked fairness as a top-three attribute for corporate leaders, compared to just 44 percent of those between the ages of 18 and 34.
+The study revealed that age plays a role in what attributes employees and executives deem most important.
+The research found that 72% of workers over the age of 55 ranked fairness as a top three attribute for corporate leaders, compared to just 44% of those between the ages of 18 and 34.